Native Language Interference in Learning a Second Language

 4. Verb Tenses Formed Incorrectly:

-In Thai and Taiwanese there is one base verb and no past or past participle forms as in English.
+In Taiwanese and Thai, there is one base verb and no past or past participle forms as in English.
 Thai and Taiwanese distinguish tenses by inserting words before or after the verb.
 There is no conjugation of verbs which gives students many problems.

 5. Capitalization and Punctuation Errors:

 Thai EFL students make many mistakes in capitalization and punctuation in writing.
 This is not surprising because there is no capitalization and punctuation in written Thai.

 There certainly are other forms of native language interference which will hinder ESL and EFL students in learning English.
 Hopefully, a teacher who has knowledge of the student's native language, will be able to anticipate these problems and use exercises in class to correct them.
 This will be the subject of another hub.